IQSS/ppr-ojs/README.md

 In OJS, templates are located within the ``<root>/templates`` or the ``<root>/lib/pkp/templates`` folders

+We have developed a mechanism to wrap existing templates and load the original template with the new wrapper.
+This is achieved by using the OJS ``TemplateManager`` feature ``include`` and the template suffix ``.load_ojs``.

+There is an example in ``templates/submission/submissionMetadataFormTitleFields.tpl``

 ### Component Handler Override
 We have implemented an override for the OJS ``AuthorGridHandler`` in order to fulfill the PPR program requirements.
 Handler override is one of the features supported by the OJS plugin framework.